Meiotic123/HyperElkRotationGenerator/README.md

 Step 4: Navigate to your HyperElk install foloder, go to the API folder, and select DemoAPI.dll and select ok.

-Step 5: Build and run the project.
+Step 5: Before your first built, locate the "GeneratedRotations" folder, right click it, and select "Exclude from project".

-Step 6: The first time it runs, a new folder will be created called "GeneratedRotations".
-Right click it and select "Exclude from project".
+Step 6: Build and run the project.

 Step 7: Within HyperElk, navigate to your new custom rotation folder and select the appropriate rotation for your current class/spec.